-Companies commit a lot of types of fraud, but the False Claims Act targets fraud explicitly against the government or a government program.
+Companies commit many types of fraud, but the False Claims Act targets fraud explicitly against the government or a government program.
 Put another way, the scam must include making or using a false record or statement to get money from the government.
-There may be other remedies if you know of fraud against non-government individuals or entities, but the False Claims Act only addresses fraud involving government funds.
+There may be other remedies if you know of fraud against nongovernment individuals or entities, but the False Claims Act only addresses fraud involving government funds.

 What does a False Claims Act case involve?

 An individual files a False Claims Act case to return funds to the government.
-The whistleblower first notifies the government about the fraud and discloses that he or she is going to file a False Claims Act case.
+The whistleblower first notifies the government about the fraud and discloses that they are going to file a False Claims Act case.
 After that, the individual files the court case and serves it on the United States and any states that may be involved.

 After a period of investigation, the government has a choice to intervene or decline.
-If the government intervenes, it will take the lead on settlement negotiations or taking the case to trial.
-If the government declines, the individual who brought the case may choose to move forward on his or her own.
+If the government intervenes, it will take the lead on settlement negotiations or take the case to trial.
+If the government declines, the individual who brought the case may choose to move forward on their own.
 If the case moves forward, the government always has the option to change its mind and intervene at a later date.